Why Vanderbilt?

 The things that make us truly unique, and why students choose to study here.

-by Jeremy Wilson, Associate Professor of Trombone, Coordinator of the Brass & Percussion Area
+by Jeremy Wilson, Professor of Trombone, Coordinator of the Brass & Percussion Area

 Individual attention, within a supportive community.